IBM/cloud-native-starter/workshop/05-resiliency.md

 $ ./scripts/delete-articles-java-jee.sh
 ```

-Refresh the browser and verify the remaining imformation.
-The details for the author are no longer avaiable.
+Refresh the browser and verify the remaining information.
+Although the articles service is gone, title and author are still displayed because the fallback method displays a cached version.

 ![resliency-02](images/resliency-02.png)